MuhammadMehran/YOLO-android/README.md

 ### Building
 * Open Android Studio, and from the Welcome screen, select checkout project from git.

-* Then enter the current URL, and Click OK.
+* Then enter https://github.com/MuhammadMehran/YOLO-android, and Click OK.

 * If it asks you to do a Gradle Sync, click OK.